 The right layout is the driving force behind making sure your party keeps running smoothly from start to finish.
-To make sure your guests don’t get bunched up in one area of the venue, make sure to create a continuous flow, keeping the party running smoothly, and taking full advantage of the entire venue.
+So that your guests do not get bunched up in one area of the venue, make sure to create a continuous flow, keeping the party running smoothly, and taking full advantage of the entire site.
 A great layout will also help your guests mingle, keep the conversation going, and keep the party flowing.

 Having a theme and decorations to match will set the right tone and ambiance, but making sure that your guests have a good time, you need to plan the layout of the venue.
-Take advantage of the entire venue and give your guests plenty of room to mingle and move.
-But also plan the layout so that there is a continuous flow.
-You don’t want one area or another to become overcrowded.
-A good flow also ensures that your guests move about and meet new people, that everyone is interacting, and not grouping up in little cliques.
+Take advantage of the entire site and give your guests plenty of room to mingle and move.
+But also, plan the design so that there is a continuous flow.
+You do not want one area or another to become overcrowded.
+Good circulation also ensures that your guests move about and meet new people, that everyone is interacting, and not grouping up in little cliques.

 Everyone is going to want a drink.
 Typically, it’s the first thing that people go for when they arrive at a party.
 Think about having premade welcome drinks set up at the start of the event area.
 That way, people can quickly grab a drink and then move on to the party area.
-Besides welcome drinks, you’re going to need to strategically set up a few bar zones.
-Depending on the size of the venue, having a bar at either end is a great way to keep the grouping of your guests balanced.
+Besides welcome drinks, you’re going to need to set up a few bar zones strategically.
+Depending on the size of the venue, having a bar at either end is a great way to keep guests balanced.
 If you only have one bar for too many people, everyone will end up spending the party in line for the bar.
 It will make the room feel lopsided.

 One way to ensure that people don’t crowd around the food all night is to hire servers to pass trays all night.
 If your guests know that the food will come to them, wherever they are in the room, then they are more likely to spread out.
 Even if you have a buffet, you still need servers to clear tables.